From Isolation to Entanglement: When Do Interpretability Methods Identify and Disentangle Known Concepts?: Related Work

 \section{Related Work}

-\textbf{Featurization in interpretability.} In interpretability, \emph{featurization} refers to techniques that allow one to map from less interpretable and denser model representations---typically \emph{neurons}---to more interpretable (and often sparser) representations---what are often called \emph{features}.
+\textbf{Featurization.} In interpretability, \emph{featurization} refers to techniques that allow one to map from less interpretable representations---typically activations---to more interpretable (and often sparser) representations (often called \emph{features}).
 This has produced supervised techniques such as sparse probing \citep{gurnee2023finding}, unsupervised techniques such as sparse autoencoders (SAEs; \citealp{olshausen-1997-sparse,bricken2023monosemanticity,huben2024sparse}), and non-parametric techniques such as steering vectors \citep{subramani-etal-2022-extracting} derived via difference-in-means \citep{marks2024the}.

 How can one evaluate the quality of a feature?
 Recent work has proposed standardized evaluations based on known concepts \citep{mueller2025mib,huang-etal-2024-ravel,wu2025axbench}.
 These allow one to assess whether a concept discovery method can represent or enable counterfactual manipulation of a concept with high recall.
-Such studies suggest that SAEs are generally worse than relatively simple approaches, like probes and difference-in-means vectors.
-While \cite{wu2025axbench} and \cite{mueller2025mib} consider the quality of steering methods for one concept at a time, our benchmark additionally considers the relationship between the steered concept and others.
-Evaluating disentanglement in the output space requires multi-concept evaluations, as we propose.
-We also demonstrate a distinction between disjointness and independence, and assess steerability and identifiability across varying correlations between concepts.
-This allows us to additionally investigate \emph{under what conditions} identifiability and steering are possible.
+Such studies suggest that SAEs are generally worse than simple supervised approaches like probes and difference-in-means.
+While \citet{wu2025axbench} and \citet{mueller2025mib} consider the quality of steering methods for one concept at a time, our benchmark additionally considers the relationship between the steered concept and others.
+We propose that evaluating disentanglement in steering requires multi-concept evaluations.